 We have always known tea as a great fighter.
-It can fight ageing, cancer or even as simple as thirst.
+It can fight aging, cancer or even as simple as thirst.
 But now, let's talk about something it can fight too: drugs.

 In fact, the technique is so advanced that if scientists can take a sample of, for example, Darjeeling tea, they can discover that it not only comes from the Darjeeling region of India but also that it comes from the Avongrove Estate.